InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 mere typos in the collaborative wiki to design meetings and even review activities in projects of your interest or asking for feature requests.
 There is a myriad of potential actions that anyone within the organization can help with.
-And the goal of inner source is to foster those actions as much as possible letting developers know that those actions are really much appreciated.
+And the goal of InnerSource is to foster those actions as much as possible letting developers know that those actions are really much appreciated.

 The infrastructure is thus divided into three main areas: